-Paula has carried out research at the Department of English of the University of Freiburg (spring 2009), at the Bodleian Library, on an ESSE bursary (January 2010), at the School of Languages, Linguistics and Cultures of the University of Manchester (October-December 2010),
+Paula has taught Spanish at the School of Humanities, Languages and Social Sciences of the University of Wolverhampton (2004-2005).
+She has carried out research at the Department of English of the University of Freiburg (spring 2009), at the Bodleian Library, on an ESSE bursary (January 2010), at the School of Languages, Linguistics and Cultures of the University of Manchester (October-December 2010),

 and at the Department of English of the University of Helsinki (April-June 2012).